CoLadder: Supporting Programmers with Hierarchical Code Generation in Multi-Level Abstraction: CoLadder: Design Process Goals

 To support the reported strategies (\textbf{S1-S9}) programmers leveraged to overcome challenges they encountered (\textbf{C1-C4}), we formulated four design guidelines (\textbf{DGs}).
-The overarching goal of the design is to provide \textit{hierarchical generation} for programmers to translate abstract intents into concrete code, aligning the resulting structure with their mental models.
+The main design goal is to offer \textit{hierarchical generation}, enabling programmers to form and externalize abstract intentions into generated code while ensuring alignment.